 In 1927, Les Passees presented the first “Living Ads”; it was the beginning of the tradition that remains today.
 Members represented corporate sponsors with elaborate costumes.
 In 1928, the annual ball came to be known as Cabaret, an annual social event, fundraiser and celebration of the organizations endeavors for the year.

 In 1950, the Les Passees Treatment Center for Cerebral Palsied Children opened as one of our projects.
-Over the next three decades, this center expanded its scope significantly, adding developmental screening, early education, parent education, an eye clinic, a physical therapy school, and a children’s daily activities program that was the first of its kind in the state.
+Over the next three decades, this center expanded to provide comprehensive treatment to handicapped adults as well for children.
 This center received nationwide publicity in Dr. Rex Morgan’s comic strip, and was selected by Paramount Pictures as recipient of auction proceeds from the movie, The Firm.
 In the 1990’s, Les Passees transferred its children’s services to Methodist/Lebonheur.